 The tenth scripted film:

 This is the film I envisioned as being my tenth and clearly topping all the work that had come before it.
 It’s called “The Astronaut Upstairs”, and it’s in the final stage of production/tweaking.
+A version of it has been screened for the actors.
 It took more than three years to film and runs in the 60 minute range.
 Though it will actually be released following some higher numbered films, I’m calling it my tenth because it was in a stage of near completion prior to the shooting of the eleventh film – it’s just that the finishing stage for a 60+ minute film can drag out.

 The eleventh scripted film: